aditya-konarde/adityakonarde.com/content/about.md

-# Hello There
+# About Me

-I am a Software Engineer currently living in Berlin, Germany.
-After a few years working on Kubernetes, Prometheus, and other cloud-native technologies as a Site Reliability Engineer, I switched tracks to the world of Engineering leadership.
+I am a Software Engineer based in Berlin, Germany.

-In my free time, I am an amateur photographer and enjoy traveling to experience new cultures.
-You can see some of my work on my Instagram page: https://www.instagram.com/aditya.konarde/

-I also enjoy good music and coffee, and enjoy a good masala chai from time to time.

-In addition to my work on Kubernetes and Prometheus, I have experience with CI/CD, GitOps, and Observability.
-I am a regular conference and meetup speaker and help organize the Kubernetes Berlin meetup so feel free to say hi if you see me at an event.
+My background includes extensive experience with open source, cloud-native technologies.
+I worked as a Site Reliability Engineer before transitioning into Engineering Leadership, and I currently work as an Engineering Manager at  Grafana labs.

+I enjoy sharing my learnings and brainstorming at industry conferences and actively contribute to the tech community as an organizer of the Kubernetes Berlin meetup.
+I welcome connections at these events and am always eager to engage in meaningful technical discussions.

+Outside of work, you will find me trying new types of coffee, wine and enjoying some traditional Indian masala chai.

-You can connect with me on LinkedIn at https://www.linkedin.com/in/adityakonarde/
+For professional inquiries and networking, you can reach me on LinkedIn: https://www.linkedin.com/in/adityakonarde/

-Cheers! :)